Highlights from the Telescope Array Experiments: Anisotropy

 \section{Anisotropy}

-The TA has previously reported an indication of an intermediate-scale cluster of cosmic rays with energies over 5.7$\times$10$^{19}$ eV for five years of data obtained by the TA SD\cite{bib:TAhotspot-5yrs}.
+The TA has previously reported an indication of an intermediate-scale cluster of cosmic rays with energies over 5.7$\times$10$^{19}$ eV for five years of observation with the TA SD\cite{bib:TAhotspot-5yrs}.
 This TA hotspot result has since been updated using 12 years of data from the TA SD~\cite{bib:TAhotspot-12yrs}.
 Figure~\ref{fig:TAhotspot} shows the significance maps of 179 UHECR events with $E >$ 5.7$\times$10$^{19}$ eV.
-The maximum significance of 5.1$\sigma$ is observed at R.A.=144.0$^\circ$ and Dec.=40.5$^\circ$ with a 25$^\circ$ oversampling radius circle (40 events were observed where 14.6 would be expected).
+We found the maximum significance of 5.1$\sigma$ at R.A.=144.0$^\circ$ and Dec.=40.5$^\circ$ for the oversampling circle with a radius of 25$^\circ$ after searching for the maximum significance in circles with all grid directions and five different oversampling radii (40 events were observed where 14.6 would be expected).
 The chance probability of the 12-year hotspot in an isotropic sky is estimated to be 6.8$\times$10$^{-4}$ or 3.2$\sigma$.

 Now we lower the energy threshold slightly.
-The significances of the TA 11-year data at energies log$_{10}$(E/eV) $>$ 19.4, 19.5, and 19.6 by the oversampling analysis with 20$^\circ$-radius circle are 4.4$\sigma$, 4.2$\sigma$, and 4$\sigma$, respectively.
-New excess was found in the direction of the Perseus-Pisces Supercluster.
+The significances of the TA 11-year data at energies log$_{10}$(E/eV) $>$ 19.4, 19.5, and 19.6 by the oversampling analysis with 20$^\circ$-radius circle are 4.4$\sigma$, 4.2$\sigma$, and 4$\sigma$, respectively (see Fig.~\ref{fig:TANewExcess}).
+A new excess was found in the direction of the Perseus-Pisces Supercluster.
 For E $>$ 10$^{19.6}$ eV, the chance probability of the excess within 6.8$^\circ$ from the supercluster center is 3.5$\sigma$.